MonsterZelek/a/Installation.md

 You have to change your upload settings depending on the module you're using.

 For compiling we recomment to use either `1M (256K SPIFFS)` or `4M (3M SPIFFS)`.
+It is also very important to note, that you **must give the SPIFFS some memory**.
+This software will only work with the SPIFFS enabled, otherwise you will see something like `Initializing SPIFFS...ERROR` on startup.